senyakk/Gogol-GPT/README.md

 # Gogol-GPT
-A generative transformer that is trained to generate Gogol-like plays.
+A generative NN that is trained to generate Gogol-like plays.